- Dec 15, 2022

 The process was lengthy - mostly because we had very sucky lawyers - but also because it involved a deal structure that no one else had done before.
 Parts of the term sheet were tricky and the closing was even more convoluted.

-One treasury analyst (协办) in my team had the 'privilege' of assisting me on the deal.
-Joke was that I had brought her aboard a pirate ship (带上贼船), unleashing an incredible amount of documentation in the process, spanning at least seven inter-connected agreements.
+One of the analysts in my team had the 'privilege' of assisting me on the deal.
+Joke was that I had brought her aboard a pirate ship[2], unleashing an incredible amount of documentation in the process, spanning at least seven inter-connected agreements.
 The deal was eventually closed and some weeks later, she resigned for better opportunities and left this note:

-Middle-to-senior management roles (much like my typical classroom lectures on financial modelling) are often like stage performances: As long as you don't screw up big time, you can always afford a few slip ups, which is perfectly normal, but the show has to go on.
+Middle-to-senior management roles--much like my typical classroom lectures on financial modelling--are often like stage performances.
+As long as you don't screw it up big time, a few slip ups are perfectly normal, but the show has to go on.

-That difference is sometimes not measured in the millions of dollars you bring in for the firm or the big bucks you bring home at the end of the year, but the impact that you make on the people around you.
-That difference could range from anything as simple as fixing the alignment on a powerpoint slide, fixing a financial model, helping someone negotiate through a transaction bottleneck or simply changing the mindset and perspective of a particular person.
+That difference is sometimes not purely measured in revenue dollars or cost savings for the firm, or the bonus at the end of the year.
+Sometimes it is about the intangible impact on the people around you--fixing the alignment on a powerpoint slide, troubleshooting a financial model, or simply giving counsel to someone junior in the negotiations of a transaction.

 It is often said that we can't let our jobs define us.
 But how we do our jobs, and behave with our colleagues and clients ultimately determines the kind of person we are.